1. Getting Included in the Indexes of Search Engines

 2. Boosting SEO with Content

-One thing to be cautious of when it comes to providing or creating content is the attempt in "cheating the system".
-This can include creating fake pages that are indexed by search engines but may not be visibly available to users, hiding text content or other elements that are trying to spoof the indexing of the visible content on a page, or adding unrelated keywords to try and increase the reach of any given content.
-Google works hard to only provide the most relevant results to a user and is very successful in tracking down these "Black Hat SEO" practices and will either significantly doc your ranking or even ban your website from their search index.
+As mentioned, you want your content to be identified as "good" content.
+If you creating fake pages that are indexed by search engines but may not be visibly available to users, or by hiding text content or other elements such as images on a page in an effort to spoof the indexing a page, this is viewed as attempts at "cheating the system".
+Google works hard to only provide the most relevant results to a user and is very successful in tracking down these "Black Hat SEO" practices and can either significantly lower your rankings or even ban your website altogether from their search index.
 The best thing to do is practice healthy SEO options that don't involve attempting to trick search engines.

 3. Tracking and Measuring SEO Success

-After applying one or both options available to boost your ranking, it's recommended to track the success of your SEO practices.
+After applying the any of the approaches mentioned above, it's recommended to track the success of your SEO practices.
 This will provide valuable insight in both the impact of the steps you have taken as well as insight in how to use the success for further marketing purposes.

 4. Additional Resources

 SEO can be a complicated and in-depth mountain to climb and is going to be specific to each and every business.
-Many people don't recommend using SEO services that boast "Improving your ranking overnight" or other bold claims.
-Most of these services use tools that are not approved by search engine guidelines to spoof immediate results and may cause your site to be banned.
+As with many online experts, we also don't recommend using SEO services that boast "Improving your ranking overnight" or other very bold claims.
+Most of these services use tools that are not approved by search engine guidelines to spoof immediate results and may cause your site's SEO to suffer in the long run or even to be banned from search results altogether.

-However, we recommend Turner Web Services as an additional resource to help build and grow your brand through healthy means.
+However, if you'd like to work with a professional we recommend Davey & Krista as an additional resource to help build and grow your brand through healthy means.
 They work with many of our Showiteers and provide you with valuable insight and support in building your individual presence on the web.
-You can check out some of their resources and services here.

 Additionally you can find Guides that will walk you through how to optimize your website using Keyword Researching, Competitor analysis, Implementation, and other tips in these free resources: